Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Main Results

 \subsubsection{Rank-1 measurement operator}

 Another noteworthy class of measurement operators for matrix sensing is given by rank-$1$ measurements, i.e., the matrices $\AA_i$ defining $\A$ are i.i.d.\ copies of a rank one matrix $\AA = \a\a^\top$ where $\a \in \R^n$ has i.i.d.\ standard Gaussian entries (in this case we restrict ourselves to quadratic matrices $n_1 = n_2 = n$).
-The advantage of a structured measurement operator of this type lies in the reduced complexity in both storage and evaluation costs.
-The drawback when compared to subgaussian operators with i.i.d.\ entries is additional dependence between the entries of each $\AA_i$.
-However, by using the observation that Gaussian rank-$1$ measurements satisfy the small ball estimate \eqref{eq:SmallBall}, cf.\ \cite{kueng2017low}, we may deduce the following result.
-Talagrand's $\gamma_\alpha$-functional appearing in the statement is, for a metric space $(K,\mathrm{dist})$, defined as
+The advantage of such a structured measurement operator lies in the reduced storage and evaluation costs.
+The drawback when compared to subgaussian operators with i.i.d.\ entries is the additional dependence between the entries of each $\AA_i$.
+However, by using the observation that Gaussian rank-$1$ measurements satisfy the small ball estimate \eqref{eq:SmallBall}, cf.\ \cite{kueng2017low}, one may again apply Theorem \ref{thm:SmallBallRIP}.
+As in Section \ref{sec:L1L2equivalence}, computing $E_m (\Gamma K_{s_1,s_2}^R - \Gamma K_{s_1,s_2}^R, \AA)$ is non-trivial but the numerical experiments in Section \ref{sec:Numerics2} suggest that it scales comparable to the subgaussian case.